bellingcat/toolkit/gitbook/tools/GeoVisual-Search/json.md

 If omitted, the name and description will be copied from the page title and page description of the main content.
 If present, the JSON values override the main content.

+## draft (optional)

+If set to `true`, this prevents this tool from being listed in relevant category pages.
+Useful if the tool does not yet have a url and description set.
+Omit or set to false to publish.

 ## url

 A hyperlink directly to the tool, for quick-access from the category page.
 Be sure to use the secure (http**S**) version if possible.